quadros2/OpenFlightsProject/README.md

 3. Landmark Path Algorithm: Complex algorithm to find shortest path from A to B through a distinct point C.

 ### Compiling Our Code
-Simply type *make* in the terminal and then type *./finalproj* to compile the files and run the contents of main.cpp.
+Remember to type `git pull origin master` into the terminal to ensure your local codebase is up to date.
+Then, simply type `make` in the terminal and then type `./finalproj` to compile the files and run the contents of main.cpp.
 Review the contents of Makefile if you would like any additional information.

 ### Testing Our Code
-Type *make test* into the terminal and then type *./test* to run our customized test bench and all of its assertions.
+Once again, type `git pull origin master` to maintain a current codebase.
+Afterwards, type `make test` into the terminal followed by `./test` to run our customized test bench and all of its assertions.
 Review or edit the contents of tests.cpp to to examine or modify the test bench.

+### Input Format